Etifoxine

-Etifoxine, sold under the brand name Stresam among others, is a nonbenzodiazepine anxiolytic medication which is used in the short-term treatment of adjustment disorder (situational depression) with anxiety, for instance stress-related anxiety.
-It is taken by mouth.
+Etifoxine, sold under the trade name Stresam among others, is a nonbenzodiazepine anxiolytic agent, primarily indicated for short-term management of adjustment disorder, specifically instances of situational depression accompanied by anxiety, such as stress-induced anxiety.
+Administration is by mouth.

-Side effects of etifoxine include slight drowsiness, headache, skin eruptions, and allergic reactions.
-Rarely, etifoxine can cause severe skin toxicity and liver toxicity as well as menstrual bleeding between periods.
-It does not produce the sedation and muscle incoordination associated with benzodiazepines.
-Etifoxine acts as a GABAA receptor positive allosteric modulator and as a translocator protein ligand.
-Both actions are thought to be involved in its anxiolytic effects.
+Side effects associated with etifoxine use include slight drowsiness, headache, skin eruptions, and allergic reactions.
+In rare cases, etifoxine has been linked to severe skin and liver toxicity, as well as menstrual bleeding between periods.
+Unlike benzodiazepines, etifoxine does not cause sedation or lack of coordination.
+Etifoxine acts as a ligand for translocator proteins.

 Etifoxine was developed in the 1960s and was introduced for medical use in France in 1979.
-It has been marketed in 53countries worldwide.
-The drug is not available in the United States.
-In the 2010s and early 2020s, etifoxine was reviewed in France and the European Union following reports of toxicity.
-It was found that instances of toxicity were rare, and etifoxine was allowed to remain on the market.
+Its marketed in 53 countries worldwide, although it remains unavailable in the United States.
+Throughout the 2010s and early 2020s, the safety profile of etifoxine was scrutinized within France and the European Union, prompted by reports of toxicity.
+The investigation revealed that instances of toxicity were infrequent, and etifoxine was allowed to remain on the market.